Earlier this week, The Goop Lab launched on Netflix, meaning that we can all start this new decade with a healthy dose of ‘alternative medicine.’

 However, Goop has a ‘health’ section, which critics have described as, “quackery, pseudoscience, and outright bullshit.”
 It offers advice on topics ranging from sleep and stress to how to deal with depression, Alzheimer’s, multiple sclerosis, and hundreds more.

 Yet, the show creates a very different impression, with a purposefully vague focus on ‘healing’ and ‘wellness’.
-In one of the episodes, the first question about ‘energy fields’ therapy is whether it can help with illnesses.
+In one of the episodes, the first question asked about ‘energy fields’ therapy is whether it can help with illness.
 The answer is a resounding yes.
 From sexual health to psychedelics, detox diets to exorcisms; every single thing is presented as an equally viable treatment, met with wide-eyed amazement from the Goop employees who experience it.
 Critics have claimed that it offers, ‘some fine information presented alongside unscientific, unproven, potentially harmful therapies.’

 History is filled with quack doctors who offer some kind of cure to improve your life.
-Goop may not be touting the New Age medicine it explores as an alternative to professional healthcare, but it provides a high-profile platform which encourages that impression.
+Goop may not be touting the New Age medicine it explores as an alternative to professional healthcare, but it provides a high-profile platform that encourages that impression.